DimitarAtanassov/CompareLLM/ReadMe.md

 # 🎤 AskManyLLMs

-A prompting tool for exploring and comparing LLMs AskManyLLMs is a playground where you can send the same text prompt to multiple models (OpenAI, Anthropic, Gemini, Ollama, vLLM, etc.) and watch their responses stream back in real time.
+A prompting and embedding tool for exploring and comparing LLMs.

+AskManyLLMs is a playground where you can:
+- Send the same text prompt to multiple models (OpenAI, Anthropic, Gemini, Ollama, vLLM, etc.) and watch their responses stream back in real time.
-Perfect for experimentation, RAG prototyping, or just seeing how different models think side by side.

-Perfect for **experimentation, RAG prototyping, or just seeing how different models think side by side**.
+- Generate **embeddings** across multiple providers (OpenAI, Voyage AI, Cohere, Ollama, etc.) from the same input, making it easy to run side-by-side
 ---

 ## 🚀 Features